 2.4 The impact on children`s well-being and development of socio-economic factors (poverty, unemployment, inequality, disempowerment), crime and violence, both communal and domestic, substance abuse and addiction is taken into consideration in helping children develop the life skills to cope with abuse, violence or stressful home situations.

-2.5 A range of strategies for challenging all types of discriminatory and biased behaviour are described (and demonstrated if appropriate), based on relevant theoretical understanding of oppression and cultural world views.3.1 Comprehensive written safety and healthy policies which comply with legal requirements are appropriately adapted to the setting in its community context and to the age of the children, and implemented as planned.
+2.5 A range of strategies for challenging all types of discriminatory and biased behavior are described (and demonstrated if appropriate), based on the relevant theoretical understanding of oppression and cultural world views.3.1 Comprehensive written safety and health policies that comply with legal requirements are appropriately adapted to the setting in its community context and to the age of the children and implemented as planned.

 3.2 Families and communities are encouraged to participate actively in ensuring the safety and health of children, especially with regard to environmental hazards, AIDS/HIV and other endemic diseases.

 3.3 Planned activities appropriate to children`s developmental level allow children to explore safety and health issues in a way that is sensitive to the socio-economic context and to the role of traditional healers/alternative medicine.

 3.4 Theories relating to social and emotional development, including indigenous theories underlying traditional child-rearing practices, and their application to practice are critically evaluated.

 3.5 The social and emotional development of individual children is observed and assessed as the basis for planning and implementing strategies for facilitating their further development, including helping them to manage their own behavior.

 3.6 Families are helped to understand the attitudes and values underlying children`s rights and relevant protective legislation and to learn a range of positive strategies for managing children`s behavior.4.1 Constructive contributions are made to the development of good practice among those working in the ECD service in ways that are democratic and supportive.